alebora/NAVI/README.md

 ## Purpose

 This file is the full coding context for NAVI.
-Agents should use it as the source of truth when implementing robot-side scripts, backend services, dashboard features, AI workflows, demo flows, and hardware integrations.
+Agents should use it as the source of truth when implementing robot-side scripts, backend services, dashboard features, mobile app features, AI workflows, demo flows, and hardware integrations.

 NAVI is an embodied indoor guide built on the newest Bracket Bot platform.
 It helps people navigate large indoor buildings while respecting NFC-card-based access rules.
 It can also record walking meetings with audio only, summarize them, and send the summary to an app dashboard.